-The Manager, Policy and Quality Assurance Services (as the Policy Sponsor) is responsible for maintaining the content of this policy as delegated by the COO/CFO
+The Manager, Policy and Quality Assurance Services (as the Policy Sponsor) is responsible for maintaining the content of this policy as delegated by the Approval Authority.

 The Quality Framework will be communicated throughout the University via:

 - An Announcement Notice via FedNews website and on the 'Recently Approved Documents' page on the 'Policies, Procedures and Forms @ the University' website to alert the university-wide community of the approved Policy.

-The Quality Framework will be implemented through the University through the following mechanisms;
+The Quality Framework will be implemented throughout the University through the following mechanism: